eXigentCoder/swagger-spec-express/README.md

 [![Build status][spe-ci-image] ][spe-ci-url]

 A library that allows you to programmatically annotate your existing express api with [swagger](http://swagger.io/) info and then generate and validate your json spec file.
 All without completely starting over or changing the structure of your express routes.
-Please note that this document is still being written.

 ## Why